samin2703/Bangla_license_plate_project/README.md

-# Bangla License Plate Recognition
+# Bangla License Plate Recognition with Character Recognition

 This project is developed to detect and recognize Bangla license plates using computer vision and deep learning techniques.